bacpop/PopPIPE/README.md

 ```

 Other dependencies will be automatically installed by conda the first time
 you run the pipeline.
-You can also install them yourself and omit the `-use-conda`
+You can also install them yourself and omit the `--use-conda`
 directive to snakemake:
 ```
 conda create -n poppipe --file=environment.yml